Yin Haoyu: Endorsements

 Aside from various endorsements with his bandmates, Patrick has promoted various products and featured in numerous advertisements.
 In 2020, he became the face of Clean & Clear in Thailand.
 During his trainee period, he appeared in advertising campaigns for brands including Chunzhen, Darlie, Volkswagen, Biotherm, and MaskFamily.
 In April 2021, he was appointed as one of the brand spokespersons for Chunzhen and also became the youth innovation officer for the video platform Kuaishou.
 On 16 May, Patrick was announced as a brand ambassador for Atelier Cologne.
 On 22 May, Patrick was selected as the first-ever youth ambassador for My Foodie, a Chinese pet food company that produces dog and cat food.
 On 27 May, Nestlé-owned nesQino named Patrick its first-ever brand ambassador.
 Starting from the summer of 2021, Patrick has been actively participating in numerous offline events for the brands he represents.
 In June, Patrick was announced as the youth brand ambassador for Kiehl's, under the L'Oréal Group.
 In September, Patrick was appointed Chinese Trend Ambassador of the Bicester Village Shopping Collection, which cited his fashion sense, attitude, and widespread influence among younger audiences.
 He was also featured in videos that promoted the campaign.
-He served as a muse and the face of several of the outlet’s major promotional campaigns.
+He served as a muse and the face of several of the outlet's major promotional campaigns.
 Later that month, he became one of the brand spokespersons for Pocky in China.
 On 18 October, he was officially named by the brand as the Friend of the 3CE Stylenanda.

 On 27 February 2022, Kérastase Paris announced Patrick as its brand experience officer.
-The next day, Patrick was selected as the brand ambassador for Hanhoo’s sunscreen product.
+The next day, Patrick was selected as the brand ambassador for Hanhoo's sunscreen.
 In May 2022, he became the brand ambassador for Juyou.
-He appeared multiple times in a commercial video for Satine, one of China's largest dairy companies.
-He has also appeared in commercials for Dulux.
+He has appeared multiple times in commercial videos for Satine, a brand under the Yili Group, one of China's largest dairy companies, and has also appeared in advertisements for Dulux.
 In September 2022, Patrick was announced as the Ideal brand ambassador of Good Hair Day 185°C.

 In June 2023, Patrick was appointed promotional ambassador for Chi Forest (previously known as Genki Forest) Ice Tea.
 In July 2023, he has appeared in commercials for Dulux and KUKA.
 On 20 September 2023, Patrick was officially selected as the Tmall luxury art exhibition ambassador for Alibaba Group's e-commerce platform Tmall.
 On 25 September 2023, Patrick was appointed as the brand ambassador for Red Bull Energy Drink, owned by TCP Group, with the brand citing Patrick's positive image across various fields.
 He also became the face of Red Bull's latest campaign in China.
 Additionally, Patrick was featured in several advertisements and has promoted various brands and products such as VS Sassoon, Yves Saint Laurent Beauté, Tom Ford Beauty and more.

-In December 2024, Patrick was named a Friend of Tmall by the Chinese e-commerce platform and was selected as the face of Kiehl’s Ultra Adventurer campaign in January 2025.
+In December 2024, Patrick was named a Friend of Tmall by the Chinese e-commerce platform and was selected as the face of Kiehl's Ultra Adventurer campaign in January 2025.